transdigiware/blockchain/howto/ibp-console-build-network.md

 ### Associating the CA admin identity
 {: #ibp-console-build-network-ca-admin}

-Each CA is created with a CA admin identity.
-You can use the admin to register new users with your CA and generate certificates.
-Before you can use the console to operate your CA, you need to generate the CA admin identity and add the identity into your console Wallet.
+Each CA node is created with a CA admin identity.
+You use the admin identity to register new users with your CA and generate certificates.
+Before you can use the console to operate your CA, you need to associate the CA admin identity with the CA node itself.

 Depending on your cluster type, deployment of the CA can take up to ten minutes.
-When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be grey box.
-When the CA has successfully deployed and is running, this box will be green, indicating that it is "Running" and can be operated from the console.
+When the CA is first deployed (or when the CA is otherwise unavailable), the status indicator box in the CA tile is a flashing grey box.
+When the CA is successfully deployed and is running, this box is green, indicating that it is "Running" and can be operated from the console.
 Before proceeding with the steps below, you must wait until the CA status is "Running".
 If the grey box stops blinking, you can try reloading the page in your browser to refresh the status.
 {:important}

-Once the CA is running, as indicated by the green box in the tile, complete the following steps:
+After the CA is running, as indicated by the green box in the tile, complete the following steps:

 1. Click the `Org1 CA` tile in the **Nodes** tab.
 Then click **Associate identity** on the CA overview panel.
 2. On the side panel that opens, provide an **Enroll ID** of `admin` and an **Enroll secret** of `adminpw`.
 For the **Identity display name**, you can use the default value of `Org1 CA Admin`.